112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 uan authorities did riot. 'try to stamp out the e
 .I '.','c.
-ma 1 _yet --- bec a-use. they knew it, would increas e ;-i. f"i :- oess of t -Le ._ __n,oh neopte Coward their go>'ernrs
+ma 1 yet --- bec a-use. they knew it, would increas e ;-i. f"i :- oess of t -Le .n,oh neopte Coward their go>'ernrs

 me.nt and leaders : The.
 Germans used every trick i n the . hag . to disrupt the French economy and demoraliz e